Harshpparmar/PartFinder/versions/v3/readme.md

     - for this page ref : https://play.tailwindcss.com/ZmHC4DX4IJ (only to copy and refer the content)

     - for cpu page : https://play.tailwindcss.com/Veu7MLP169?layout=horizontal
+/// issues
+- fix card and img of card